 The Catholic Church presumes, on the wedding day, that a valid marriage contract in church law was entered into by the bride and the groom.
 This contract is life long.
 Even though a couple may get a divorce from the State, they are still married in the eyes of the Church.

-An annulment investigation examines the couple’s relationship, in detail, to determine if, right from the start, some essential element was missing in their relationship.
-If that fact can be established, it means the spouses did not have the kind of marital link that binds them together for life.
-The Church then issues a declaration of nullity (an annulment) and both are free to remarry in the Catholic Church.
+An annulment investigation examines the couple’s relationship in detail to determine if there was some essential element missing in their relationship from the beginning.
+If there was an essential element missing, it means the couple did not have the kind of marital link that binds them together for life.
+The Church then issues a nullity of marriage (an annulment) and both are free to remarry in the Catholic Church.

 Is my ex-spouse involved?